andosw/javascript-challenge-1/README.md

 	npm install

 #### Start the watcher.
-When you save changes to your files, the 12 tests we re-run
+Gulp will watch for js file changes and re-run the 12 tests.

 	gulp watch